Biblical Theology

 Listen to this article

-Overall, Genesis 9:11 highlights the covenant God established with Noah, assuring the safety of all living creatures and emphasising God’s sovereignty, preservation, and grace.
-It serves as a reminder of God’s faithfulness and His desire for the well-being of His creation.
+Overall, Genesis 9:11 underscores the covenant God established with Noah, assuring the safety of all living creatures while emphasizing His sovereignty, the preservation of life, and His enduring grace.
+It stands as a testament to God’s faithfulness and His desire for the well‑being of His creation.

 Share this: